 It was an amazing experience to actually ride a cow for the first time in my life!
 It was similar to riding a horse, but more bumpy, boney, and unpredictable.
-She didn’t seem to mind my riding on her back, as long as she had her pile of hay nearby!

 The cow that I rode, Missy, just gave birth to a calf a couple of months ago, but he was stillborn.
 She is quite healthy, though, and will surely be bred again in the future.